gitmittens/Cold-Biomes-Only/README.md

-# Mitten's Datapacks
+# Cold Biomes Only
-Just a GitHub page for me to put my Minecraft Datapacks I make.
-Anyone can contribute to them if they would like
+A Minecraft Datapack that makes it so only cold biomes generate in your world!

-## Check them out on Modrinth!
+## Check it out on Modrinth!
 Only Cold Biomes - [https://modrinth.com/datapack/cold-biomes-only](https://modrinth.com/project/D4jigjKI)